“If You Are Reading This in English, Thank a Vet”

 The Lord Jesus said, “Greater love hath no man than this, that a man lay down his life for his friends.”
 (John 15:13)

-I spent the rest of the day remembering.
+I took this Memorial Day off.
+I spent the day remembering.

 I remembered Tiny Melton, Lynn Richardson, Terry Severence, Sherman Latchaw and all the rest.
 To the many veterans among our membership, I apologize on behalf of the ignorant among us.
 And to all the millions before and since, I add my heartfelt thanks.

-There is a bumper sticker out there that sums it all up nicely;
+I saw a bumper sticker in my travels that sums it all up nicely;